UML-Cyber-Security/CCDC_Practice_Infrastructure/README.md

 3. The Backlog allows us to add User Stories to the sprints displayed on the *right* side of the screen.
 We can also access the sprints from the list on the *right*

     <img src="Images/Taiga-Sprint.png" width=800>
-4. The internal page once we have selected Taiga-Issue-Internal.pnga sprint is shown below.
+4. The internal page once we have selected sprint is shown below.
 We can see the User Stories and their related tasks.
 We see a Kanban board that we can move tasks around, and add tasks to the user stories.

     <img src="Images/Taiga-Sprint-Internal.png" width=800>